cev-api/Wurst7-CevAPI/README.md

 ### Notes
 - Scanning only includes chunks the server has sent.
 Larger radii work best in singleplayer or on servers with higher view distance.

-### Waypoints (overhaul)

-Waypoints received a usability pass and rendering upgrades.

-- Opening the manager
-  - Default keybind: apostrophe (').
-This triggers the command `.waypoints`.
-  - You can also run the command `.waypoints` in chat or bind it yourself.

-- Creating and editing
-  - The editor shows name, coordinates (X/Y/Z), dimension, icon, visibility, lines on/off, and color.
-  - Color picker: Pick any color, click Done, and the editor immediately reflects the new color (button text + preview square).
-Press Save to persist the waypoint.
-  - Copy coordinates: In the manager list, each waypoint row includes a Copy button that places `x, y, z` on the clipboard.
-  - Opposite: Default OFF.
-When ON (and applicable), the editor shows a hint below the toggle: “Opposite shows in … at (x, y, z)”.
-This converts Overworld <-> Nether using the usual 8× rule.
-(Opposite has no effect in the End.)

-- Rendering behavior
-  - Constant-size labels: Waypoint name and distance are rendered at a fixed on‑screen size (configurable via “Label scale”), with a constant pixel gap between the two lines.
-This prevents drifting/squeezing as you move.
-  - Max label scale is 15.
-  - Per‑waypoint “lines” toggle: Draws tracer + box around the target block when enabled.
-  - Death waypoints: Optional automatic waypoints on death.
-You can toggle creating death waypoints, toggle whether they have lines, and choose their color.
-There’s also a setting to prune older death waypoints.

-- Manager list quality-of-life
-  - Color swatch: Each saved waypoint shows a small color box for quick identification.
-  - Show/Hide and Delete refresh in place (no stacked screens), so Back only needs to be pressed once.

-- Storage
-  - Waypoints are stored per world/server under `wurst/waypoints/<worldId>.json` where `<worldId>` is the server address (or `singleplayer`).

-### Breadcrumbs (rendering improvement)

-Breadcrumbs now uses a single, true thick line.

-- Previous versions simulated thickness by drawing multiple offset lines.
-This fork switches to a custom line‑strip width for a cleaner, more stable trail with less overdraw.
-- Settings
-  - Color
-  - Max sections (how many points are kept)
-  - Section length (distance before a new point is added)
-  - Line thickness (applied as a real line width)

-### LogoutSpots (new)

-Visualizes where players logged out.

-- How it works
-  - The hack snapshots the current player list and compares it each tick.
-If an entry disappears, a logout spot is recorded at that player’s last known position (bounding box).
-  - Spots for players who rejoin are removed automatically.

-- Rendering
-  - Draws solid boxes (sides) plus an outline around each recorded spot.
-  - Optional tracers from your camera to each spot’s center.
-  - On‑screen labels with the player’s name (and adjustable name scale).

-- Settings
-  - Side color (box fill)
-  - Line color (outline + tracers)
-  - Name scale
-  - Show tracers (on/off)

 ## License